Customs Duties in the UAE

 Standard Customs Duty Rates in the UAE

-Most goods brought into the UAE are charged a 5% customs duty, calculated from the total value of the goods, including insurance and shipping costs to the port, which is known as the CIF value.
-This standard rate covers things like electronics, clothes, household appliances, industrial components, and similar items.
-However, some products may have higher tariffs because of regulations or health policies.
-Besides that, basic food items (fruits, vegetables, grains), medicines, medical supplies, and other essentials can sometimes be exempt from duty, depending on how they are classified under the tariff code (HS Code).
+Most goods brought into the UAE are charged a 5% customs duty, calculated on the total value of the goods, including insurance and shipping costs to the port, known as the CIF value.
+This standard rate covers items such as electronics, clothing, household appliances, industrial components, and similar items.
+However, some products may face higher tariffs due to regulations or health policies.
+Besides that, basic food items (fruits, vegetables, grains), medicines, medical supplies, and other essentials may be exempt from duty depending on their classification under the Harmonized System (HS) tariff code.
 This means accuracy in goods classification is essential, and if you pick the wrong code, you might pay the wrong duty, face delays, or even get penalized.

 The calculation is as follows: